Important syllabus clarifications and elaborations are included below under Addendum (No updates yet!).

 We work to maintain an environment supportive of learning in the classroom and laboratory.
 Towards that end, we require that you be courteous to and respectful of your fellow participants (i.e., classmates, instructors, GTAs and any tutors).
 In particular:

 A class discussion board is being used to support this course.
-In particular, the discussion board is hosted at Piazza (no link yet).
+Students are responsible for all announcements posted to Piazza.
+In particular, the discussion board is hosted at Piazza (linked through Canvas).
 All normal expectations regarding professional conduct apply to the discussion board.
 In addition, here are some explicit guidelines to assist in establishing the tone and expectations regarding the use of Piazza.

 The first item about posting code is actually somewhat subtle and requires all students to use good judgement.
 On one hand, it is practically impossible to post meaningful questions (or answers) without including examples.
 Therefore, posting individual commands/derectives/etc. along with explanatory text is essential if the discussion board is to be helpful.
 However, as should be clear, posts such as "Here is my code for Assignment 3, what is wrong with it?" should never appear on the discussion board.
 Nor should answers of the form "Here is the code you need to do part 2 of Assignment 3."